andsens/bootstrap-vz/tests/system/README.rst

 * Boot an instance from a manifest
 * Run tests on the booted instance

-In order for the integration testing harness to be able to bootstrap it must know about your `build-servers <../../bootstrapvz/remote#build-servers-yml>`__.
+In order for the system testing harness to be able to bootstrap it must know about your `build-servers <../../bootstrapvz/remote#build-servers-yml>`__.
 Depending on the manifest that is bootstrapped, the harness chooses a fitting build-server, connects to it and starts the bootstrapping process.

-When running integration tests, the framework will look for ``build-servers.yml`` at the root of the repo and raise an error if it is not found.
+When running system tests, the framework will look for ``build-servers.yml`` at the root of the repo and raise an error if it is not found.